A Military Spouse Should Know How to Safely Manage the Home

 7. How to share your whereabouts

-However, at the same time, I do believe that at least one trusted person should have a track on your movements.
-When your spouse is deployed, and if you are alone with the kids, it’s good to give a daily heads up to your trusted person.
-I tell my mother where I plan to go for the day, just so she can have an idea.
+When your spouse is deployed, it’s good to give a daily heads up to one or two trusted people.
+Offline and via private phone or text messages is best.
+Every morning, I tell my mother where I plan to go for the day, just so she can have an idea.
 My husband’s mother also visits often to make sure I’m safe.